tytydraco/yessleep/out/I_think_someone_from_work_is_stalking_me.md

-Apparently there is no support for people who have unconventional issues in the social work field.
+Apparently there is no support for people who have unconventional issues in social work.
 Every time I try to speak to our employment provided support line they tell me my call is inappropriate.
 When I post to relevant subreddits I get chastised for lying and making light of the field.
 This is the last place I can turn to.

 I believe someone from work has been stalking me the past few nights.
 During training for the 988 crisis line, they walked us through scenarios: sexual callers, suicidal clients, verbally abusive ones, the drunk and lonely, even the repeat callers.
 While I understood that some people might develop attachments or feelings, what they never mentioned was someone crossing the line and getting personal.